ska-telescope/ska-dlm-client/README.md

 ## Directory Watcher

-The directory_watcher will watch a given directory and add the file or directory to the DLM.
+The directory_watcher will watch a given directory for newly added files or directories and register them with the DLM.
+Optionally the watcher also initiates a migration process (copy or move) to a specified target storage volume.

 As parameters the directory_watcher requires
 - A directory to watch